-At the physical funeral, a limited number of mourners must be the standard 6 feet apart and wearing masks.
-A chapel that may have accommodated 200 people now can safely fit perhaps 50 or less.
+Even in the post-2020 era, families may choose limited attendance at the physical, in-person funeral.
+A chapel that may have accommodated 200 people might only seat 50 or less.
 This means that some people will not get an invitation to the funeral.

 Did I mention that you have to invite people now?
 Reading an obituary in the paper does not automatically mean you will be allowed to attend the funeral service, or an announcement in the church bulletin.
 This is the new world of Zoom funerals.

-You can still have all of the flowers, the traditional open casket, and even your clergy.
+You can still have all of the flowers, the traditional open casket, and even your clergy or other officiant.
 There won’t be all of the friends and family that would typically be able to attend, but some can and will.